 A Managed Product Data Service is a Better Solution

 So, what’s the best alternative to software platforms for managing your product data?
 If your company is currently experiencing the negative effects of software solutions, or if you want to get ahead of the game by avoiding the software path entirely from the start, you may be considering a managed product data service as the solution to your data needs.

 It’s the human element that really sets managed product data services apart from software solutions.
 A managed product data service is not a piece of software, but rather a team of dedicated, experienced content specialists who work with suppliers on the retailers’ behalf in order to acquire, normalize and cleanse the product data to retailers’ specific requirements.
 The product information that results from this streamlined process is provided to retailers in a timely manner with no required IT integration, so it’s easy to give consumers a high-quality online shopping experience that will earn their trust and ultimately their purchases.

-If you’re ready to find out more about using a managed product data service to boost your online retail presence and success, consider Virtucom ProdX.
+If you’re ready to find out more about using a managed product data service to boost your online retail presence and success, consider partnering with Virtucom Group.
 Our experienced team of content specialists is ready to start working with your suppliers in order to get the job done efficiently, quickly and correctly from the start.